ydk122024/AIDE/README.md

 ```
 @inproceedings{yang2023aide,
+    author    = {Yang, Dingkang and Huang, Shuai and Xu, Zhi and Li, Zhenpeng and Wang, Shunli and Li, Mingcheng and Wang, Yuzheng and Liu, Yang and Yang, Kun and Chen, Zhaoyu and Wang, Yan and Liu, Jing and Zhang, Peixuan and Zhai, Peng and Zhang, Lihua},
     title     = {AIDE: A Vision-Driven Multi-View, Multi-Modal, Multi-Tasking Dataset for Assistive Driving Perception},
-author = {Yang, Dingkang and Huang, Shuai and Xu, Zhi, and Li, Zhenpeng and Wang, Shunli and Li, Mingcheng and Wang, Yuzheng and Liu, Yang and Yang, Kun and Chen, Zhaoyu and Wang, Yan and Liu, Jing and Zhang, Peixuan and Zhai, Peng and Zhang, Lihua},
-journal = {arXiv preprint arXiv:2307.13933},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    month     = {October},
-year = {2023}
+    year      = {2023},
+    pages     = {20459-20470}
 }
 ```